mia-platform/documentation/docs/fast_data/configuration/secrets_resolution.md

 ## File Reference

-The field is populated by the content of [a file mounted inside the microservice](/development_suite/api-console/api-design/services.md#configmaps).
+The field is populated by the content of [a file mounted inside the microservice](/development_suite/api-console/api-design/services.md#secrets), such as file a K8s secret.

+To help in creating K8s secrets it is available [`mpl`](/runtime_suite_tools/mlp/30_generate.md) tool which automate secrets creation of the ones configured in the `mlp.yaml` file that can be found within your Console Project repository.

 ### Full Content